Petra hero image

 Safety & Stewardship Notes

-Encourage sturdy footwear and hydration; use refill stations near the Basin.
-Support responsible local guides and avoid purchasing unverified artifacts.
+Encourage closed-toe footwear and hydration; use refill stations near the Basin.
+Work with licensed local guides and avoid buying unverified artifacts.

 FAQs